tilt-dev/tilt/docs/_build/html/_sources/tiltfile_concepts.md.txt

 # and localhost:9001 to container port 8001
 k8s_resource('frontend', port_forwards=['9000:8000', '9001:8001'])
 ```

-You can also use calls to `k8s_resource` to control the grouping of resources.
-This should only be necessary in extreme cases.
-Because it's in-flux, please reach out and we'll help you individually if you think this is necessary.

 ## Summary
 Tilt's configuration is a program that connects your existing build and deploy configuration.
 We've made our functions ergonomic for simple cases and general enough to support a wide range of cases.
 If you're not sure how to accomplish something, we'd love to either help you find the right way, or add support for a case we've overlooked.